programmerbar/mono/README.md

 - **Database migrations**: Applied automatically to production databases during deployment

 ### Docker

+See `programmerbar-api/Dockerfile` on how to build the Docker image.

 To run the api with Docker use the following command: